WoW Classic Honor System Overview

 Release of the Honor System

-The Honor system goes live with Phase 2 of Classic and with it comes the PvP rank rewards.
+The Honor system is the base behind all of the PvP rank gear rewards.

 What is the Honor system?